Transfers

 Photo by Stuart MacFarlane/Arsenal FC via Getty Images

 Arteta oversaw a major overhaul of Arsenal’s attack in 2022 after failing to seal qualification for the Champions League.
-The Gunners had already paid Pierre-Emerick Aubameyang £7m to tear up his contract.
+The Gunners already paid £7m to Pierre-Emerick Aubameyang to tear up his contract.
 While stand-in captain Alexandre Lacazette left at the end of his deal.

 Yet despite Arsenal failing to secure a place in UEFA’s elite competition, Gabriel Jesus agreed to leave Manchester City.
 Arteta returned to the team he left to take charge of the Gunners and signed the striker for £45m.
 Immediately, Jesus had a transformative effect on Arsenal.